juhoen/Switchboard/README.md

 ## Documentation

-_This project is still in progress.
+_Switchboard is still in progress.
 Better documentation is coming later._

 Defining new Switchboards is easy.
-All you need to do is to import it, and define some chords.
+All you need to do is to import `Switchboard`, and define some `Cord`s.

 ```py
 from switchboard import Switchboard, Cord